cly1213/k8s-lab/env/multi-node/vagrant/README.md

-# Create three nodes ubuntu machines
+## Create three nodes ubuntu machines
+Create a private network, which allows host-only access to the machine